 Why then, would Lobo now acknowledge the coup?

 Lobo’s coup admission is most likely just a part of his broader international strategy.
 By using the same terms as his international opponents to describe last year’s crisis, Lobo may hope to nudge them closer to normalizing relations.
-This will likely not work with vehement critics like Rafael Correa of Ecuador and Hugo Chávez of Venezuela, but it could be part of a strategy to get more moderate detractors like Brazil to eventually drop their opposition.
+This will likely not work with vehement critics like Rafael Correa of

 This does not mean that the Truth Commission will uncover the truth about the coup and the guilt of its plotters.
 Instead, as the Center for Justice and International Law has argued, serious concerns remain about whether the Truth Commission’s mandate and current set-up will ensure a full rendering of the truth, including the litany of human rights abuses perpetrated by state forces after the coup.